How to Splice Sponge & Dense WeatherstrippingAdmin

 3. Put a small amount of glue on just one side of the splice joint.

 With a paper clip wire, spread the adhesive evenly over the surface, making sure it is covering the edges.
 If there is too much adhesive, it will not hold well.
 Carefully match the edges from one side to the other.
 Apply pressure from both ends to the splice.
 For dense rubber, apply greater force.
 Hold for about 90 seconds.
 At this point you should have a good strong bond.
 If there are any parts not adhered, apply a light amount with the paper clip to the void and apply pressure again.
 If the joint was done properly, you should be able to pull on it without it failing.
-To ensure that the rubber will make a water tight seal when used as glass channel, apply a clear sealer between the glass and the rubber at the joint.
-The clear auto sealer is available at any auto parts store or at steelerubber.com.
+To ensure that the rubber will make a water tight seal when used as glass channel, apply a clear optical sealant between the glass and the rubber at the joint.
+The clear auto sealer should be available at any auto parts store.

 Just remember, straight clean cuts that match and use the right adhesive for the job.
 Take your time and you should be happy with the outcome.